ossf/Memory-Safety/docs/memory-safety-continuum.md

 This DRAFT document lays out the idea of the "Memory Safety Continuum".
 Eventually, this idea may be used as a foundation for other content which will help developers and organizations identify where they are on the continuum and how to get to where they want to be.

+## Audience

+The audience for this draft is developers - however, the audience may expand with future drafts/versions of this document.

 ## What is Memory Safety?

 Rather than using terms like "Memory Safe Language" and "Memory Unsafe Language", this SIG prefers the terms "memory safe by default" and "non-memory safe by default".
 Please see our [useful definitions](definitions.md) file for more information about memory safety and undefined behavior.